alanb128/ha-environmental-sensors/README.md

 <img src="/photos/main_image.jpg">

+Disclaimer: These devices are not for any safety, medical, or critical usage.
+It's for hobby education and experimentation only!

 ## Mini-sensor

 This one is designed to be inexpensive and easy to build.
 The parts should cost around $25.
 It measures temperature and humidity, and can publish the sensor readings to Home Assistant.